Ammar ibn Yasir

 Ammar ibn Yasir (عَمَّار بْن يَاسِر; c.
-567/570 – July 657 C.E.) was a Sahabi (Companion) of the Islamic prophet Muhammad, and a commander in the early Muslim conquests.
+567/570 – July 657 CE) was a Sahabi (Companion) of the Islamic prophet Muhammad, and a commander in the early Muslim conquests.
 His parents, Sumayya and Yasir ibn Amir, were the first martyrs of the Ummah.
 Ammar converted to Islam by the invitation of Abu Bakr and was amongst the muhajirun.
 After the migration to Medina, he participated in building the Prophet's Mosque and fought in most of the early Muslim expeditions.

 He fought in the Ridda wars under Caliph Abu Bakr and in the Muslim conquest of Iran under Caliph Umar.
 Ammar served as governor of Kufa under Umar.
 Following Uthman's assassination, Ammar became a devout partisan of Caliph Ali and died while fighting on Ali's side in the Battle of Siffin.

 Before Islam

 Ammar belonged to the Malik clan of the Madhhij tribe in Yemen.
 He later lived in the Hijaz region (in present-day Saudi Arabia).
-Born in or around the Year of the Elephant—the same year as Muhammad—he grew up in Mecca and served as one of the intermediaries in Muhammad’s marriage to Khadijah bint Khuwaylid.
+Born in or around the Year of the Elephant—the same year as Muhammad—he grew up in Mecca and served as one of the intermediaries in Muhammad's marriage to Khadijah bint Khuwaylid.
 His father, Yasir ibn Amir, came from the tribe of Qahtan in Yemen and migrated to Mecca, where he settled after marrying Sumayya, a slave woman.
-Ammar and his parents, Yasir and Sumayya, were slaves to Abu Huzaifa, and after his death they came under the control of Abu Jahl, who later became one of Islam’s fiercest enemies and the notorious torturer of the family.
-Ammar’s trust in and knowledge of Muhammad's credibility—even before his prophethood—encouraged him to follow Muhammad's prophetic visions as one of the earliest converts.
+Ammar and his parents, Yasir and Sumayya, were slaves to Abu Huzaifa, and after his death they came under the control of Abu Jahl, who later became one of Islam's fiercest enemies and the notorious torturer of the family.
+Ammar's trust in and knowledge of Muhammad's credibility—even before his prophethood—encouraged him to follow Muhammad's prophetic visions as one of the earliest converts.